skvp-owner/a-mal/README.md

 ## Usage
 ### Training a Model
-The training algorithm requires a directory of SKVP formatted **properly-performed** motions of the same type.
+The training algorithm requires a directory of SKVP formatted videos of **properly-performed** motions of the same type.
 Given such a directory, the training command is:
 ```
 python run_amal.py train <input directory of videos> <output learned model file> [warping method] [ablations] [reference video output path]
 ```
 Example: `python run_amal.py train /path/to/my_training_videos /path/to/trained_model.txt`

 * The warping method default value is "our", as described in the paper.
 It can be overridden by "none" and "dtw".
-Using the "dtw option will require installation of the [simpledtw](https://github.com/talcs/simpledtw) module
+Using the "dtw" option will require installation of the [simpledtw](https://github.com/talcs/simpledtw) module.

 * The ablations default value is "none".
-It can be overridden using one or more ablation types, separated by a comma.
+It can be overridden using one or more ablation types, separated by commas.
 The possible ablations are: `none, active, segmentation, time, diminish`.
-A possible ablations argumemt value can be `active,time`.
+For example, a possible ablations argumemt value can be `active,time`.

-* The reference video output path is only relevant when warping with `dtw` method, as the assessment flow will need a reference video to be aligned to (while our default warping method does not need one, as it relies on pre-computed points of interest)
+* The reference video output path is only useful when warping with "dtw" method, as the assessment flow will need a reference video to be aligned to (while our default warping method does not need one, as it relies on pre-computed points of interest).

 ### Assessing Motions
-The assessment algorithm requires a pretrained model file and an SKVP formatted motion of the same type as used for training the model.
+The assessment algorithm requires a pretrained model file and an SKVP formatted video of a motion of the same type as used for training the model.
 Given these two inputs, the assessment command is:
 ```
 python run_amal.py test <input model file> <input video file> [warping method] [ablations] [input reference video file]
 ```